alex-pakalniskis/Lagrange/_posts/2020-03-05-measuring-the-last-mile.md

 * Is average trip length affected by plan type?
 * Do weekly and hourly ridership patterns vary by plan type?

 Using two random samples of 50,000 trips (one for each user type), "Customer" bike trips are 3.5 times as long as "Subscriber" trips.
 A difference of 14 vs. 48 minutes is a considerable, roughly translating to 2.25 or 8 miles at a 10 miles per hour pace.
+This suggests that plan type may be a contributing factor to trip length.

 ![average trip durations by bike-share user type in LA Metro, 2016-2019](/assets/img/metro-bike-share-trip-duration.png)